Your challenge, should you choose to accept it is this:

 It’s a very short, pretty story, about traditional rice vinegar making in Korea, where they leave the rice in throughout the fermentation…another thing I mean to try in the next batch.

-I’ve been curing olives for a few years now.
-It used to be easier when living in Toronto.
-It was merely a quick walk to the local fruit market, which thankfully the city is still rich with, to buy a bag of raw olives.
-Now living in Cobble Hill, it’s much more difficult to find fresh olives, as they’re not available locally.
+It used to be easier when living in Toronto where it was merely a quick walk to the local fruit market to buy a bag of raw olives.
+Now living in Cobble Hill, it’s more complicated, as raw olives aren’t available locally.

 Fortunately for me, I was headed to Vancouver on family business last week.
 I called Bosa Foods, the only place I’ve found reasonably close (a mere 4 hours away by ferry and car) where one can buy them, and was told that they had just received their annual shipment of green olives (black ones will come a bit later in the season, sometime next month).